microsoft/MLOpsPython/README.md

 - Active Azure subscription
 - At least contributor access to Azure subscription

-## Directory Structure

-To understand the high level directory structure for this repository, please go through [directory structure doc](directorystructure.md)

 ## Getting Started

 To deploy this solution in your subscription, follow the manual instructions in the [getting started](docs/getting_started.md) doc